-Consequently, Jesus is sure there is good religious practice and bad.
+Consequently, Jesus is sure there is an excellent religious practice and wrong.
 Something like “good politics” and “bad politics.”
-The good advances most of us; while the bad only advances the few.
+The good advances most of us, while the bad only advances the few.

 The widow, the woman in our story, is a person of great courage, personal dignity, and profound vocation.
 Jesus sees in her something — is so worthy of salvation, and reward.

 Interestingly, Jesus asks us to go deeper into our religious commitment and go beyond the buildings and artifice of religion.